 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-The Rio Grande Nature Center State Park is one of 35 state parks in New Mexico.
-Its mission is to preserve and protect the Rio Grande Bosque and educate about the Rio Grande ecosystem.
+Here’s The Deal: The Rio Grande Nature Center State Park is one of 35 state parks in New Mexico.
+The center's mission is to preserve and protect the Rio Grande Bosque and educate about the Rio Grande ecosystem.
 The 38.8-acre park features ponds, gardens, and a visitor center.
 The Rio Grande Nature Center State Park is adjacent to the river forest and hiking trails along the Rio Grande.
 The nature center features lectures, guided walks, and other educational events.
 The Rio Grande Nature Center State Park has excellent bird watching throughout the year, allowing visitors to encounter around 250 bird species, including roadrunners and wood ducks.
 The elevation gain of the trail is 3 to 6 feet.
 This valuable public resource is enhanced by a trail system along the river, demonstration gardens, and inside and outdoor wildlife-watching places.

 Specialty: